McDonnell Douglas F-4 Phantom II non-U.S. operators: Upgrades

-The South Korean Air Force has been quite satisfied with the F-4 and has carried out upgrades to extend their lifespan.
+The ROKAF has been quite satisfied with the F-4 and has carried out upgrades to extend their lifespan.
 A proposal made by DASA was evaluated that would have included installation of the APG-66 radar and AMRAAM missiles.
-This was equivalent to the Japanese F-4EJ KAI or German F-4 ICE, but the costs were too high for South Korea.
+This was equivalent to the Japanese F-4EJ KAI or German F-4 ICE, but the costs were considered too high.
 The Air Force had already been forced to cancel an order for F-18s, which had been the winner of their new fighter competition and instead bought F-16 Fighting Falcons.

 Despite the financial constraints, several minor upgrades were made to allow South Korean F-4s to continue in their role against North Korea.
 Some F-4s were upgraded with the AN/AVQ-26 Pave Tack laser targeting pod.
 30 F-4Es were equipped with the AGM-142 "Popeye" stand-off air-to-surface missile; a modern Israeli weapon also purchased by the USAF, Royal Australian Air Force and the Turkish Air Force.